STANDARDS & BEST PRACTICES

 FAQs

-Who can participate in the Scheme?
+Who can participate in the Certification?

 The types of accommodation that qualify for rating under this program include: